l-87hjl/repo-bridge/README.md

 A minimal Node.js/Express microservice that bridges AI services (like ChatGPT) to GitHub operations.
 It provides REST API endpoints to programmatically create or update files in GitHub repositories using GitHub App authentication.

+Repo-bridge is designed as a governed interface between AI agents and GitHub, emphasizing explicit authorization, scoped access, and reversible changes.

 ## Features

 - **Read** files from GitHub repositories